pydanny/pydanny-event-notes/PyConPL2012/composability_through_multiple_inheritance.rst

 Act III: Example
 =======================

 * Use base classes in Django models is a good way to have easily maintained code.
-Example:
+Examples:

     * EditorTrackable is a Model base that handles not just who can edit data, but also handles cascading deletes elegantly.
+    * TimeTrackable is a model that tracks when something was created/deleted.
+Includes the following:

+        * Created
+        * Modified
+        * cache_version is an field that tracks which cached version is being displayed